 To add robots:

-- 1. Select Edit | New Object The New Objects dialog box is displayed. - From the Robots tree click the Robot to add (ER 4u, for example) and then click OK.
+- 1. From the Home ribbon, select New Object The New Objects dialog box is displayed. - 2.
+From the Robots tree click the Robot to add (ER 4u, for example) and then click OK.
 The Optional LSB box is displayed.